fairlearn/fairlearn/docs/user_guide/datasets.rst

 However, the categorization of a certain level of education and job category as indicative of "lower status" is reflective of social constructs of class and not objective fact.
 Again, the authors provide no evidence of a proposed relationship between *LSTAT* and *MEDV* and do not sufficiently justify its inclusion in the hedonic pricing model.

 Intersectionality also requires consideration.
+Intersectionality is defined as the interesection between multiple demographic groups.
+The impacts of a technical system on intersectional groups may be different than the impacts experienced by the individual demographic groups (e.g., Black people in aggregate and women in aggregate may experience a technical system differently than Black women).

 Due to systemic racism present in the data at the time it was collected, Black people may have been more likely to be categorized as "lower status" by the authors' definition.
 Harrison and Rubenfield do not consider this intersectionality in their analysis.
 In an econometric analysis like the analysis demonstrated in the paper, intersectionality could be captured via an interaction variable between the two fields.
+In the machine learning context, considering each group separately (i.e., considering impacts on *B* and *LSTAT* separately) may obscure harms.

-Including only one of these variables in the analysis is not sufficient in removing the bias encoded in the removed variable from the dataset.
+Additionally, including only one of these variables in the analysis is not sufficient in removing the signals encoded in the removed variable from the dataset.
 Because these columns are related, one likely can serve as a proxy for the other.
 Thus, we recommend great care be taken to account for intersectionality in data.

 The inclusion of these columns might make sense for an econometric analysis, which seeks to understand the causal impact of various factors on a dependent variable, but these columns are problematic in the context of a predictive analysis.
 Predictive models will learn the patterns of systemic racism and classism encoded in the data and will reproduce those patterns in their predictions.
 It's also important to note that merely excluding these variables from the dataset is not sufficient to mitigate these issues.
 However, through careful assessment, the negative effects of these variables can be mitigated.